-Jersey City has broken state records for the amount of money spent on a referendum question and a board of education race last month, according to the New Jersey Election Law Enforcement Commission.
+Jersey City has broken state records for the amount of money spent on a referendum question and a board of education race, respectively, last month, according to the New Jersey Election Law Enforcement Commission.

 By John Heinis/Hudson County View